 We understand the special bond our pets have with their humans.
 It is unlike any other.
 They bring unconditional love, companionship, and acceptance in any circumstance.
 The loss of a pet can be inexplicable, especially if it is a first pet or you have children loosing a lifetime companion.This can be a very challenging time for both adults and children.
 While they may be gone, we keep them forever in our hearts with the memories and imprints they left.
 Here at Queen Creek Veterinary Clinic, we treat this time of heartache with the utmost compassion, as many of us have experienced the grief of the loss of our own furry family members in our lives.
 We strive to be there for you every step of the way understanding what it is like and helping you understand the process.

-At your request we will provide you with a complimentary, personalized clay paw print of your pet as a memory to cherish forever.
-Those who wish, may have their pet’s ashes returned to them in cedar urn with their name engraved on a heart shaped tag.
+At your request, we will provide you with a complimentary ink paw print of your pet as a memory to cherish forever.
+Those who wish, may have their pet’s ashes returned to them in cedar urn with their name engraved on a metal plaque.
+Clay paw prints are available for a nominal fee.

-WE SUPPORT RESCUE AND RE-HOMING OF UNWANTED ANIMALS AND WE WILL NOT EUTHANIZE A HEALTHY PET OR A PET WHO IS NOT SUFFERING.
-Please understand that euthanasia takes a toll not only on the families of the pet but on the doctors as well as the support staff.
+Our veterinarians and support team recommend rescue and re-homing of unwanted animals.
+We reserve the right to not euthanize a healthy pet.
+Please understand that euthanasia takes a toll not only on the families of the pet, but on the doctors and support staff as well.
 To ensure that we stay true to this pledge, we may ask you to set an appointment for an exam before the doctor agrees to euthanize a pet.
 This normally applies only to an animal we are either seeing for the first time or whose condition has changed significantly.

-Queen Creek Veterinary Clinic donates funds to pets in need, in memory of your beloved pets.
+Queen Creek Veterinary Clinic will make a donation to pets in need, in memory of your beloved pet.

 Just this side of heaven is a place called Rainbow Bridge.
 When an animal dies that has been especially close to someone here, that pet goes to Rainbow Bridge.
 There are meadows and hills for all of our special friends so they can run and play together.
 There is plenty of food, water and sunshine, and our friends are warm and comfortable.